Cairo spiny mouse: Description

 The Cairo spiny mouse grows to a head and body length of about 3.75 to 5 in with a tail of much the same length.
 Adults weigh between 1.5 and 3 oz.
 The colour of the Cairo spiny mouse is sandy-brown or greyish-brown above and whitish beneath.
 A line of spine-like bristles run along the ridge of the back.
 The snout is slender and pointed, the eyes are large, the ears are large and slightly pointed and the tail is devoid of hairs.

-The spiny mouse is known to have relatively weak skin, compared to a Mus musculus, and tail autotomy.
+The spiny mouse is known to have relatively weak skin, compared to Mus musculus, and tail autotomy.

 Distribution and habitat

 The Cairo spiny mouse is native to northern Africa with its range extending from Mauritania, Morocco, and Algeria in the west to Sudan, Ethiopia, Eritrea, and Egypt in the east at altitudes up to about 1500 m.
 It lives in dry stony habitats with sparse vegetation and is often found near human dwellings.
 It is common around cliffs and canyons and in gravelly plains with shrubby vegetation.
 It is not usually found in sandy habitats, but may be present among date palms.